 Beta Blockers and Physical Activity

-Interestingly, beta blockers and exercise have some similar effects on your body.
+Interestingly, beta blockers and exercise have some similar effects on the body.

-“Your blood pressure and heart rate are similarly changed by exercise and beta blockers,” said Gerald Fletcher, M.D., a cardiology professor at the Mayo Clinic in Florida.
+“Your blood pressure and heart rate are similarly changed by exercise and beta blockers,” said Gerald Fletcher, M.D., Professor of Medicine at the Mayo Clinic in Jacksonville, Florida.
 “When you become exercise-trained your heart slows and your blood pressure lowers.”

 Of course, that doesn’t mean you can take beta blockers in lieu of exercise.
 Exercise has many other benefits and is important to maintain your health.
 Read how physical activity improves the quality of life.